cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 # C509 Certificate Signing Request {#CSR}

-This section defines the format of a C509 Certificate Signing Request (CSR), also known as a C509 Certificate Request, based on and compatible with RFC 2986 {{RFC2986}} reusing the formatting of C509 certificates defined in {{certificate}}.
+This section defines the format of a C509 Certificate Signing Request (CSR), also known as a C509 Certificate Request, based on and compatible with RFC 2986 {{RFC2986}}, and reusing the formatting of C509 certificates defined in {{certificate}}.

 Different types of C509 Certificate Requests are defined, see {{csr-type}}, all using the same CBOR encoding and differing only in what is being signed and what type of C509 certificate is being requested: